j-brotz/MeltPoolDG/doc/changelog/parameters-changes.md

 All notable changes of the input parameters will be documented in this file.

 ## 2022-05-20
-- Add parameter enable the switch on/off the advection of the level set in the melt pool problem
+- Add parameter enable/disable the advection of the level set in the melt pool problem

 ```json